OzzyP97/KONE.533-Automated-Data-Generation-Setup/README.md

 Camera should publish to a ROS topic.

 Basic usage:
+1. Set up your robot for MoveIt
-1. Run movegen.py
+2. Run movegen.py
-2. Run moveit_control.py
+3. Run moveit_control.py
-3. Run bmaskgen.py
+4. Run bmaskgen.py

 Each file above contains some parameters to me modified depending on desired results, cameras and coordinate systems.
 Some more information is provided within.